What is chromium?

 It’s important to note that not all studies into the subject have concluded that chromium reduces your blood sugar levels.
-It will be necessary to do more research to conclusively demonstrate the viability of chromium for this purpose, but if you’re interested in preventing diabetes, there’s no harm in taking chromium in a daily supplement like our Feel Multivitamin™.
+It will be necessary to do more research to conclusively demonstrate the viability of chromium for this purpose.

 Weight Loss Benefits

 Taking chromium appears to reduce hunger and improve feelings of satiety, which leads to an overall decrease in food intake.
 If you’d like to shed a few extra pounds, therefore, taking chromium is a good idea, but remember that a healthy diet and exercise are also essential tools for attaining your ideal weight.

 Supplementing with chromium appears to reduce episodes of binge eating and help with depression.
 Many of us choose to eat more than we should when we aren’t feeling good, and it seems that chromium helps keep those unhealthy impulses under control.